 If you are experiencing trouble with your device, please contact your child's teacher.
 Be clear in your description of what is going wrong.
 Teachers will submit an tech ticket and then arrangements will be made to service your device.

 Do not bring computers or devices to school without an appointment.
 A tech ticket must be submitted before repairs will be made.

 Surry County High School is dedicated to academic achievement and success for all pupils.
 Regular school attendance is a critical part of that success.
 Increasingly, attendance has been the focus of attention among school divisions and educators.
 According to research, regular attendance is a significant factor in a student’s success.
 Excessive absenteeism has been correlated to low academic achievement and is a powerful predictor of high school graduation.
 Chronic absenteeism is defined as missing ten percent or more of the academic year for any reason, including excused absences, unexcused absences, and suspensions.
 Based on a 180-day school year, that equates to approximately 18 days per year or 2 to 3 days per month.
-In the 2021-2022 school year, SCHS had a chronic absenteeism rate of 36%.
+In the 2022-2023 school year, SCHS had a chronic absenteeism rate of 18%.
+That is a 50% reduction from the 2021-2022 school year.
 This means that over one-third of our student body missed 10% or more of the school year due to absences (not related to COVID-19).